-Many MPAs have been established with assurances to local fisheries that the capacity of MPAs to increase fish stocks and yield will outweigh costs associated with the loss of fishing grounds.
-Whether positive conservation outcomes also benefit fisheries were less certain.
-However, in recent years several studies pointed to clear benefits of no-take, well protected and properly designed MPAs to the lobster fishery industry (Lenihan et al., 2021, 2022 and references therein).
-MPAs are assumed to enhance adjacent fisheries mainly in two ways, through increased export of eggs and larvae that eventually boost populations of target lobster species, or through increase in biomass of lobsters near MPA borders that apparently move into fished areas and are caught as “spillover”.
-Numerous studies have reported evidence for the spillover of large, mobile lobster from MPAs into adjacent fished (see, e.g., Lenihan et al., 2021, 2022 for details).
+Many MPAs are established with assurances to local fisheries that MPA capacity to increase fish stocks and yield will outweigh the costs of losing fishing grounds.
+However, whether positive conservation outcomes also benefit fisheries is less certain.
+Several recent studies highlight clear benefits to the lobster fisheries industry of no-take, well-protected, and properly designed MPAs (Lenihan et al., 2021, 2022 and references therein).
+MPAs are assumed to enhance adjacent fisheries mainly in two ways: through increased egg export and larvae that will eventually enhance target lobster populations and increased lobster biomass near MPA borders as spillover catch in fished areas.
+Numerous studies report evidence for spillover of large mobile lobsters from MPAs into adjacent fished areas (see Lenihan et al., 2021, 2022 for details).

-Some MPAs resulted in lower catch and consequently loss of economic profits.
-Gardner et al. (2013 and references therein) claimed that in the general case displaced catch from MPAs resulted in lower catch (lower revenue) and lower catch rate (higher cost), which implied a loss of economic yield.
-They suggested that this general outcome did not occur in cases where lobster stock was severely overfished.
-They indicated that economic loss from MPA could also occur even when catch (revenue) was constant but there was an extra cost for greater travel distance to fishing ground remaining open for fishing or loss of revenue through reduction in quotas.
-However, one should consider the overall economic benefits of MPAs to the community, including reduction of enforcement expenses, benefits for fishing of other commercial taxa, such as fish, as well as for recreational fishery and non-extractive diving tourism and perhaps the economic contribution of maintaining biodiversity and ecosystem services.
-MPAs have been widely used as research sites due to the cost effectiveness of sampling where there is access to high density of lobsters including large individuals, rarely encountered in fished areas (Jeffs et al., 2013).
+Some MPAs result in lower catches outside of MPAs and, consequently, loss of economic profits.
+Gardner et al. (2013 and references therein) claim that, in general, catch displaced from MPAs results in lower catch (reduced revenue) and lower catch rate (higher cost), implying a loss of economic yield.
+This outcome did not occur when the lobster stock was severely overfished.
+The economic loss from MPAs could also occur despite constant catch revenue if there was extra cost for greater travel distances to remaining open fishing grounds or a loss of revenue through reduced quotas.
+However, the overall economic benefits of MPAs to the community should be considered, including reduced enforcement expenses and fishing of other commercial taxa, such as fish.
+Additional considerations include recreational fisheries, non-extractive diving tourism, and perhaps the economic contribution of maintaining biodiversity and ecosystem services.
+MPAs are widely used research sites due to the cost-effectiveness of sampling where a high density of lobsters, including large individuals rarely encountered in fished areas, are accessible (Jeffs et al., 2013).

-There are other management tools in addition to MPAs such as harvest slot limits (maximum and minimum size limits), limited/closed fishing seasons, ban on fishing of berried females, limited entry, restricted number of licenses to lobster fishers and quotas.
-Caputi et al. (2015) reported that, for over 30 years, the Australian western rock lobster fishery had been catch predictions based on the level of post-larval settling recorded 3–4 years earlier.
-Preventive management action (~70% effort reduction) was taken to provide greater protection to the breeding stock which also moved the fishery to the maximum economic yield (MEY) level of effort for the projected recruitment.
-The fishery had been managed using input controls to restrict fishing effort, but it had since become a catch quota-controlled fishery with individual transferable quotas (ITQ).
-Reducing fishing effort to a level associated with MEY had resulted in an increase in egg production which was informed to be well above threshold levels.
+Management tools in addition to MPAs include harvest slot maximum and minimum size limits, limited or closed seasons, banned fishing of berried females, limited entry, restricted license numbers to lobster fishers, and quotas.
+Caputi et al. (2015) found that, for over 30 years, the Australian western rock lobster fishery had catch predictions based on post-larval settling recorded three to four years earlier.
+Preventive management action was taken with an approximately 70% effort reduction to protect the breeding stock better.
+The fishery was also moved to the maximum economic yield (MEY) level of effort for the projected recruitment.
+The fishery was managed using input controls to restrict fishing efforts but became a catch quota-controlled fishery with individual transferable quotas (ITQ).
+Reducing fishing efforts to a level associated with MEY increased egg production well above threshold levels.